 Head Start is a federally funded, locally administered comprehensive child development program that provides early education and support services to children and families with household incomes up to 130 percent of poverty by federal standards (about \$33,000 for a family of four).
 Head Start serves children ages 3 to 5, while Early Head Start serves infants and toddlers.
-Many Head Start programs collaborate with child care and public preschool programs to serve eligible children, including children of migrant workers and tribal families.
+Many Head Start programs collaborate with child care and public preschool programs to serve eligible children, including children of migrant and tribal families.
 Head Start has expanded and innovated over its 50-year history, pioneering home visiting services, infant-toddler care, and raising the standard for teacher training.
 For example, the percent of Head Start teachers with a bachelor's degree or higher increased nationwide from 44 percent in 2007 to 73 percent in 2015, a direct result of requirements included in the 2007 Head Start reauthorization.

-The State(s) of Head Start report is also the first to report on Head Start classroom quality by state.
-Across the country, Head Start teachers demonstrated an ability to provide emotionally supportive environments, and the majority of states also scored well on classroom organization.
+The State(s) of Head Start report is also the first to compile Head Start classroom quality by state.
+As this report focuses on state averages, we note that any specific Head Start provider within a state may be above or below the state average.
+It is to Head Start's credit that a uniform measure of classroom quality is applied to all programs as a guide to program improvement.
+Like a GPS, this measure tells each program where it is on the path toward high quality.
+Across the country, Head Start teachers demonstrated an ability to provide strong emotionally supportive environments, and the majority of states also scored well on classroom organization.
+This is especially valuable as social and emotional skills are vitally important for later success in school and beyond.
 However, programs in just two states, Kentucky and Vermont, could be determined to score above a research-based threshold for effective instructional support.
 Eighteen states scored significantly below this threshold.
+Clearly, there is work to be done to continue improving this aspect of quality.
 The report also finds variation in teacher qualifications, compensation, and turnover that can create problems for providing effective programs.
-The report shows that Head Start programs are not uniformly funded at levels adequate to ensure a high quality learning and development experience and attract and retain qualified teachers while providing all the required services.
-Large differences in funding between states remain even after accounting for differences in the cost of living between states.
+The report also suggests that Head Start programs are not uniformly funded at levels adequate to ensure a high quality learning and development experience and attract and retain qualified teachers while providing all the required services.